5 Times When Docking an Exempt Employee's Pay Is Legal

 If you have an employee who is out for several weeks on FMLA, it's pretty obvious that you do not have to pay the exempt employee during that time.
 She's gone for full days, and it's part of a bona fide plan.
 But what about intermittent FMLA?

-That is when an employee is approved to take a few hours off at a time to deal with medical problems—whether for their own or a qualified family member.
+That is when an employee is approved to take a few hours off at a time to deal with medical problems—whether for their own problems or those of a qualified family member.
 The Family Medical Leave Act specifically allows you to deduct exempt employee pay when they use FMLA.

 So, if your employee needs to take two afternoons off a week for dialysis, you don't have to pay them for that time.